-Dual 1280 Watt redundant power supplies are used to provide the power for all two serverboards.
+Dual 1280 Watt power supply is used to provide the power for all serverboards.
 Each serverboard however, can be shut down independently of the other with the power button on its own control panel.
+As an option, you may add an additional 1280 Watt power supply module for power redundancy.

-SAS/SATA Backplane/Drives
+SATA/SAS Backplane/Drives

-As a system, the SuperServer 6027TR-DTRF+/D70RF+/D71RF+ supports the use of twelve SAS/SATA drives.
-A single SAS/SATA backplane works to apply system-based control for power and fan speed functions, yet at the same time logically connects a set of three SAS/SATA drives to each serverboard.
-Consequently, RAID setup is limited to a three-drive scheme (RAID cannot be spread across all twelve drives).
+As a system, the SuperServer 6027TR-D70RF/D70QRF/D70FRF supports the use of twelve SATA/SAS drives.
+A single SATA/SAS backplane works to apply system-based control for power and fan speed functions, yet at the same time logically connects a set of six SATA/SAS drives to each serverboard.
+Consequently, RAID setup is limited to a six-drive scheme (RAID cannot be spread across all twelve drives).
 See the Drive Bay Installation/Removal section in Chapter 6 for the logical hard drive and node configuration.